abdfaizaan/AIW-Hybrid-cloud-solutions/HOL-2-gitops-cluster/01-Enable-GitOps-Configuration-for-Connected-K8s-Cluster.md

 ## Task 5: Make changes to cluster declarations in the Git repo.

-1. Run the following command in the SSH session that is already opened to the ubuntu-k8s from Putty and confirm that you are able to see the **arc-k8s-demo-** pod.
+1. Run the following command in the SSH session that is already opened to the ubuntu-k8s from Putty and confirm that you can see the **arc-k8s-demo-** pod.

     ```
     kubectl get pods